abeyang/after-effects-bootcamp/Extras/Script.md

 HERO
 > OK Barney, get me the recipe of French Onion Soup.

-Overhead shot of HERO on cutting board, ready to slice an onion. **Interface reveals tips of how not to cut oneself.** HERO starts chopping.
+Overhead shot of HERO on cutting board, ready to slice an onion. **Interface reveals tips of how not to cut oneself.
+HERO scrolls up and down.** HERO starts chopping.

 Cut to direct shot of HERO.
 He's still chopping, but action is done O.S.